18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 {{ page.supervisory_status }}

 **Travel requirement:**
-Occasional travel may be required up to 10%-20% per year
+Occasional travel may be required up to 10% per year

 **Security clearance:**
 Public trust.
 Background investigation required.
+Select positions may require higher levels of clearance.

 **Work Schedule:**
 Full time

 **Appointment Type:**
-Excepted Service: Not to exceed 24 months (2 years); may be extended for an additional 2 years for a maximum of 4 years total.
+Excepted Service: 12 months and 1 day.
+May be extended up to an additional 12 months.

 ## Job Summary